rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% pin_it_image "learn react redux 2018" "img/posts/tips-to-learn-react-redux/banner.jpg" "is-src-set" %}}

-For quite some time now, I am implementing applications in React and Redux.
-Over the last years, I have written two ebooks about it and released a {{% a_blank "course platform" "https://roadtoreact.com/" %}} for learning React and its ecosystem.
+For quite some time now, I have been implementing applications in React and Redux.
+Over the last few years, I have written two ebooks about it and released a {{% a_blank "course platform" "https://roadtoreact.com/" %}} for learning React and its ecosystem.
 The course platform is even [built in React and Redux](https://www.robinwieruch.de/how-to-build-your-own-course-platform/).
 My personal learnings are subjective, but I thought they may help people to learn or advance in React and Redux as well.
 Redux is not strictly coupled to React, but it happens to be that a lot of people are using both libraries in combination.

 The article gives you recommendations to get started in React (and Redux) in 2018.
-I have written the article last year and a lot of people saw it as a helpful resource to get started with React and Redux.
+I had written the article last year and a lot of people saw it as a helpful resource to get started with React and Redux.
 Now, I have updated it for you to dive into React this year.

-The article is opinionated, maybe it doesn't match every time your thoughts, but I hope to get feedback on it to improve myself as well.
+The article is opinionated, it may not match your opinions or thoughts, but I hope to get feedback on it to improve myself as well.
 If you are not into React or Redux, you can still read the other part of the article.
 Feel free to give feedback, suggestions and improvements.

 {{% chapter_header "Table of Contents" "toc" %}}